RPHllc/turing-pi-2/K3S/readme.md

     - save file
   - sudo reboot now

+- repeat for each CM4

 - to certify that swap is disabled

-  - ssh again into same CM4
+  - ssh into each CM4
   - cat /proc/meminfo | grep SwapTotal
   - the response should show `SwapTotal: 0 kB`

-- repeat for each CM4

 ### Getting Ansible playbook